 Immunisations are one of the most important service we provide.
-Immunisation has led to the decline of many lethal diseases including, most recently, meningococcal B meningitis.
+Immunisation has led to the decline of many high morbidity and mortality diseases.

-Babies and children with parental consent, are routinely immunised for tetanus, polio, whooping cough, diphtheria, hepatitis B and haemophilus influenza type B, which are now combined in one injection.
-Immunisation for measles, mumps and rubella are also provided in one injection, and cannot be separated out.
+Babies and children with parental consent, are routinely immunised against pneumococcal diseases, tetanus, diphtheria, whooping cough, polio, hepatitis B and haemophilus influenza type B, which are combined in one injection.
+Also Varicella (chickenpox).
+Immunisation against measles, mumps and rubella are also provided in one injection, and cannot be separated out.
 Each child has his or her own document (Well Child, Tamariki Ora book) to keep a record of these injections.
 Their medical record documents everything that they have received, along with the National Immunisation Register (NIR) where an external copy is held.
 The immunisation record will need to be shown, for example, when starting early childcare and school and sometimes when further education or work is undertaken.

 For more information click on the following linksLeave a reply